 Since 2015, UNHCR and Better Shelter have delivered over 50,000 housing units to refugees and internally displaced people in more than 50 countries.
 The durable, self-standing structure has helped to create a safer, more dignified shelter for some of the world’s most vulnerable people.

 “The extension of the partnership agreement gives us the opportunity to continue to build on the successful collaboration we have developed with UNHCR.
-Together, we will now continue to provide temporary housing and develop methods for upgrading our units with local materials, reducing costs and minimizing environmental impact,” says Johan Karlsson, Better Shelter CEO.
+Together, we will now continue to provide temporary housing and develop methods for upgrading our units with local materials, reducing costs and minimizing environmental impact,” says Johan Karlsson, Better Shelter Managing Director.

 Better Shelter units have mainly served as housing for displaced people, but have also been used as learning spaces for children, playrooms, offices, transit centes and field clinics, and during the COVID-19 pandemic, to support UNHCR’s global health response.
 In countries such as Panama and Guatemala, for example, they help to provide safe and dignified spaces to screen people, identify protection needs and help mitigate the spread of the virus.